featbit/featbit/CONTRIBUTING.md

 ### Let's Contribute :+1:

+#### Issues

+- If you spot a problem with the FeatBit, search if an [issue](https://github.com/featbit/featbit/issues) already exists.
+If a related issue doesn't exist, you can open a new issue.
+- Scan through our existing [issues](https://github.com/featbit/featbit/issues) to find one that interests you.
+To avoid the conflict of contribution between contributors, check if the issue is assigned to someone else.
+- You can join to our Slack

+#### If you have some feature suggestions (new feature or enhancement)

+You can create a new thread in [Discussion](https://github.com/featbit/featbit/discussions/categories/feature-suggestions).

 - **Step 0** - Create a issue for bug or create feature suggestion in Discussion then Join our Slack community.
 - **Step 1** - Fork this repository.
 - **Step 2** - Clone the repository to your local machine.